AbrrenC/Deviance-based-Logistic-Tree-DbLT/README.md

 - **Usage Examples:** Practical examples demonstrating how to apply the DBLT model on different datasets.
 - **Documentation:** Detailed explanation of the methodology, parameter settings, and interpretation of outputs.

-Whether you're dealing with medical research data or exploring predictive analytics in other domains, the DBLT Model offers a fresh perspective with its fine balance of simplicity and sophistication.
+Whether you're dealing with medical research data or exploring predictive analytics in other domains, the DbLT Model offers a fresh perspective with its fine balance of simplicity and sophistication.
 Dive into the repository to explore the code, understand the methodology, and start applying the DBLT model to your datasets!